TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-cannotonboardcustomer.md

   ownershipid="Compute_AzureLighthouse" />
 # Cannot onboard customer

-Most users are able to resolve their customer onboarding to Lighthouse issue using the steps below.
+Most users are able to resolve their customer onboarding to Lighthouse issue using the following steps.

 ## **Recommended Steps**